She Doesn’t Deserve Your Help. Or So They Say.

 Scripture is clear that we are “ambassadors for Christ” (2 Corinthians 5:20) – His managers, His stewards, His deputies.
 As such, we are to reflect His character and His heart.
 Matthew 25 speaks pointedly to our responsibility to use what He has entrusted to us (the Parable of the Talents, Matthew 25:14-30) to take care of the poor, the oppressed, and the marginalized (the Sheep & the Goats, Matthew 25:31-40).
 In short, Truth compels us to use the resources God has given us to be agents of justice.
 To be equalizers in circumstances of disparity.
 In Jesus’ Name.

-As a ministry, we are fast approaching our land goal, which means we have raised enough money to buy a 10-15 acre tract of land if the right opportunity presented itself.
+As a ministry, we recently met our land goal, which means we have raised enough money to buy a 10-15 acre tract of land if the right opportunity presented itself.
 Next, we’ll begin chipping away at the house goal.
 You guessed it. $250,000.

 Incarcerated women are a hard sell when vying for charitable giving.
 Many times, people – even if they don’t blatantly say so – believe these women “have gotten what they deserve.”
 That sentiment incites something primal in me; however, I’ve stopped arguing against it.
 Perhaps, if you’re honest, that’s what you think.
 These women don’t deserve help.